kaiwinter/rclone-visual-compare/README.md

 ## TODO
 - FEATURES
-  - Export of the result
   - Show metadata for files (size etc.)
   - Bind counter in list titles to real number of items (they change on delete/copy operations)
+  - Have multi-selection for file operations

 - TECHNICAL
   - Sorter/formatter for lists (SyncFile-Object)
   - Use lsjon instead of check (re-implement matching)?
-  - Tree instead of ListView
+  - Tree instead of ListView?
-  - Have multi-selection for file operations
   - Don't start second download of a remote image if a download of this image is in progress already
   - "Copy to xyz": if source is remote and file was copied to local for preview already, copy the temp file instead of starting a new download
+  - Cancel running copy operations on application exit